SPARK Pre-teen Mentoring Curriculum

 Program description

-SPARK Pre-Teen Mentoring Curriculum, offered by the SPARK Initiative, provides a lesson-based approach with additional small group mentoring sessions.
-It includes programming for grades 6 through 8 and demonstrated evidence of effectiveness in grades 6 through 8.
+SPARK Pre-teen Mentoring Curriculum, offered by the SPARK Initiative, provides a lesson-based approach with additional small group mentoring sessions.
+It includes programming for grades 6-8 and demonstrated evidence of effectiveness in grades 6-8.
 Additionally, The SPARK Initiative also offers a curriculum for high school students, which is also featured in the CASEL Guide.

 Strategies supporting educational equity